Passport photo checker

 FAQ

-No. It helps screen visible issues before payment, but the official decision remains with the relevant application authority.
+No. It helps screen visible photo risks but does not make official application decisions.

 Ready to start